 The 39-year-old, who attended the Mesothelioma Applied Research Foundation’s International Symposium on Malignant Mesothelioma for the first time this year, already knows quite a bit about the disease.
-In 2015, doctors diagnosed Rieber with two forms of this rare cancer: malignant pleural and pericardial mesothelioma.
+In 2015, doctors diagnosed Maggie with two forms of this rare cancer: malignant pleural and pericardial mesothelioma.

 A Common Community